B.A. Biology, Whitman College, Walla Walla, WA

 Ph.D Ecology, University of California, Davis

 My current research projects include an assessment of the movement of juvenile Green Sturgeon near a model fish guidance structure (louver) and its associated hydraulic flow fields.
 We’ll assess the efficiency of the louver for directing this species away from the water-extraction pumps of the California State Water Project.
-I am also studying the susceptibility of juvenile Green Sturgeon to predation by common predatory fishes of the Sacramento - San Joaquin Delta.
-Together, this work will provide a better understanding of the sources of mortality of this threatened species, as well as identify the behavioral responses of juvenile Green Sturgeon to external stimuli (flow fields and predator risk).
+I am also studying anti-predator behaviors of juvenile sturgeon, and their susceptibility to predation by common predatory fishes of the Sacramento - San Joaquin Delta.
+Together, this work will provide a better understanding of the sources of mortality of the threatened Green Sturgeon, as well as identify the behavioral responses of juvenile Green Sturgeon to external stimuli (flow fields and predator risk).

 During my Ph.D. research I was based in the Biotelemetry Laboratory at UC Davis (Dr. Peter Klimley).
 As a post-doctoral researcher I previously worked jointly with Dr. Andy Sih (UC Davis) and Dr. David Smith (Army Corps of Engineers, Engineer Research and Development Center).